 Q. Can I live in one school division and run in another?

-A. No. The candidate must live in the same school division in which he or she will stand for election.
-Local Government Election Act, 2015 - 36(1)(d)(ii)
+A. No. The candidate must live in the same school division in which they will stand for election.
+(Local Government Election Act, 2015 - section 45(c)(i))

 Q. Can I live in one sub-division and run in another?